Western film: Silent era

 Western films were enormously popular in the silent-film era (1894–1927).
 The earliest known Western narrative film is the British short Kidnapping by Indians, made by Mitchell and Kenyon in Blackburn, England, in 1899.
 The Great Train Robbery (1903, based on the earlier British film A Daring Daylight Burglary), Edwin S. Porter's film starring Broncho Billy Anderson, is often erroneously cited as the first Western, though George N. Fenin and William K. Everson point out that the "Edison company had played with Western material for several years prior to The Great Train Robbery".
 Nonetheless, they concur that Porter's film "set the pattern—of crime, pursuit, and retribution—for the Western film as a genre".

 The film's popularity opened the door for Anderson to become the screen's first Western star; he made several hundred Western film shorts.
 So popular was the genre that he soon faced competition from Tom Mix and William S. Hart.
 Jesse James Under the Black Flag (1921) was an early full-length silent feature Western starring Jesse James Jr as his father.

+One of the first studios dedicated to the production of Westerns established in 1910 in Los Angeles and was a facility owned by the American branch of the French Pathé group.